Last updated: May 29, 2026

 Meals and nutrition

-What it helps with: AAAs may help with senior meal sites, home-delivered meals, nutrition education, and referrals to food programs.
-Some meal programs ask for a donation, but Older Americans Act meals should not be treated as a regular restaurant bill.
+What it helps with: AAAs may help with senior meal sites, home-delivered meals, nutrition education, and food program referrals.
+Some meal programs ask for a donation, but Older Americans Act meals should not feel like a regular restaurant bill.

 Who may qualify: Many aging nutrition services focus on adults age 60 and older.
 Home-delivered meals usually have extra rules tied to being homebound, having a safe delivery setting, or needing help with meals.

 Where to apply: Start with your local AAA or a nearby senior center.
-Our senior centers guide can help you ask about local meal sites, classes, and referral help.
+If food benefits may help, our SNAP senior guide explains the federal food benefit path.

 Reality check: Home delivery can depend on routes, volunteers, weather, and funding.
 Ask about frozen meals or shelf-stable meals if hot delivery is not open.